michael2012z/BitBible/markdown/Etheridge/files/John.md

 20. But Jeshu himself said to them, I am, fear not.

-21. And they willed to receive him into the vessel, and soonBoh bashoto, in the hour. that vessel was at that land to which they were going.
+21. And they willed to receive him into the vessel, and soon

 22. The day after the people that stood on the opposite shore of the sea saw that there was not another vessel there except that into which the disciples had ascended, and that Jeshu had not entered with his disciples into the vessel;